 Equipped with a strong foundation of skills, many our SLDI alumnae go on to pursue a college diploma or Bachelor’s degree, some through our HESA program.

-ASEC alumnae have reported mentoring 20,000+ individuals, serving over 2 million people.
-By implementing projects with their new skills, ASEC alumnae have reported creating an estimated 3,000 jobs.
+ASEC alumnae report mentoring 35,000+ individuals, serving over 2.2M+ people.
+By implementing projects with their new skills, ASEC alumnae report creating an estimated 3,800+ jobs.

 SLDI Alumnae and their mentees engage in continuing education and networking through SLDI’s annual alumnae workshops.
 In these three-day workshops, sisters can: